mbergmann/mbergmann.github.io/index.md

 In this project I championed the release management of the CMS and the news website, working closely with the operations team and the lead architect of the project to achieve continues delivery and infrastructure as code.

-I also worked on functional feauters, i.e. developing end user components of the news website, fully test driven using MVC3.
+I also worked on functional features, i.e. developing end user components of the news website, fully test driven using MVC3.

 During the project the DevOps movement came to life which allowed us to automate everything from the infrastructure setup to push button deployments of the application, while still being highly available.
 As part of this project we implemented a package manager for windows, written in .NET to rollout IIS websites, databases and windows services using AWS S3 as a distribution method and PowerShell to install the packages.